scottca/portfolio/README.md

 # portfolio
-Portfolio of different things I've worked
+This is a portfolio of different things I've worked on over the past several years.

 I've included a number of different mirth channels that I worked on exclusively.
 They are listed with a brief description.